Guide to Carpet Cleaning: Red Wine Stain Removal

-If you don’t have both, club soda or white vinegar and detergent, hydrogen peroxide is a last choice for removing a red wine stain from carpet.
+If you don’t have both, club soda or white vinegar and detergent, hydrogen peroxide is the last choice for removing a red wine stain from the carpet.
 However, be in mind that hydrogen peroxide might cause discoloration.
 Before starting, perform a spot test on a small carpet area.
-After you’ve inspected the carpet and made sure there’s no damage, follow these procedures to get rid of red wine stains on carpet:
+After you’ve inspected the carpet and made sure there’s no damage, follow these procedures to get rid of red wine stains on the carpet:

 - Start by blotting the stain with a clean, dry towel.